 Due to the many different systems people use we do not supply pedals with bikes but you can find a great array of pedals here.

-The all new Ribble CGR 725 offers traditional class and the ride feel only experienced on a high end steel frame combined with contemporary features and geometry resulting in a rugged, highly versatile bike.
+The all-new Ribble CGR 725 offers the traditional class and ride feel experienced on a high-end steel frame, complemented by the contemporary features and geometry resulting in a rugged, highly versatile multi-terrain bike.

 This is a loan of US$1,698.70 with US$0.00 deposit.
 Repayable by 36 monthly repayments of US$58.02.
 Total amount repayable US$2,088.82.
 14.9 APR representative.

 Finance is subject to status.
 Terms and conditions apply.